 Disclosure: We get a commission for links on the blog.
 You don’t have to use our links, but we’re very grateful when you do.
 American Express, Barclaycard, Chase, and US Bank are Million Mile Secrets advertising partners.
 Opinions expressed here are the author's alone, and have not been reviewed, approved or endorsed by our partners.
 Here’s our Advertiser Disclosure.

-That’s because with this card you will earn 1% cash back on all your purchases AND another 1% cash back on payments, as long as you meet the minimum spending.
+That’s because with this card you will earn 1% cash back on all your purchases AND another 1% cash back on payments.

 Unfortunately, you will NOT get a sign-up bonus with this card.
 But it’s still 1 of the best cash back cards out there!